-The majority of the work below was recently on view at the Hickory Museum of Art .
+The majority of the work below was part of a solo exhibition of my work at the Hickory Museum of Art .

 Kudzu: The Vine that Ate the South, 2021, Artist Book, Unique.
 Swarthmore College Libraries Book Arts & Private Press Collection. – If you have ever lived in or visited the Southeastern US in the spring or summer, you may have encountered this vine

 I Was a Tomato Farmer, 2021, Artist Book, Unique – This book honors my time